 This depends upon the student’s personal schedule.
-The 27-unit program, roughly 9 classes, takes on average, less than 1 year with students taking 2 to 3 classes per quarter.
+The 24-unit program, roughly 8 classes, takes on average, less than 1 year with students taking 2 classes per quarter.
 However, students have five years in which to complete the program.

 All TEFL classes are held at the Extension complex of the main UC San Diego campus in La Jolla.

 This can be paid at any time during the program, but we recommend that students pay it as soon as possible.
-Should any graduation requirements of the program change, those who have not paid the fee yet will be subject to those.
+Should any requirements of the program change, those who have not paid the fee yet will be subject to those changes/new requirements.

 TEFL graduates can teach abroad and at intensive English languages institutes and other ESL programs in the U.S.

 No. In fact, employers often prefer that teachers not speak the native language so that the students will have greater exposure to spoken English, and so that the students must use English rather than their native language to communicate with their teacher.

 For students enrolled in our program, we offer a TEFL Job Resources Guide, which lists our recommended job boards, schools, and agencies.
 We are continuously contacted by schools and agencies looking for instructors, and while we cannot guarantee the employment conditions of all the schools and/or agencies, if we feel they look reputable, we will pass that information along to our students.
 In the end, it is up to the student to decide which job they would like to pursue.

 For more information regarding financial assistance, please refer to: extension.ucsd.edu/financial.